RedHatProductSecurity/rapidast/README.md

       # alternatively, a `token` entry can be set in place of username/password
 ```

-the `ssl` parameter is provided as Requests' `verify` parameter.
+The `ssl` parameter is provided as the Python Requests module's `verify` parameter.
 It can be either:
 - True: SSL verification is mandatory, against the default CA bundle
 - False: SSL verification is not mandatory (but prints a warning if it fails)
 - /path/to/CA: a bundle of CAs to verify from
 Alternatively, the `REQUESTS_CA_BUNDLE` environment variable can be used to select a CA bundle file.
 If nothing is provided, the default value will be `True`

 You can either authenticate using a username/password combination, or a token (make sure it is not expired).
-In either case, you can use the `_from_var` method described in previous chapter to avoid hardcoding the value in the configuration.
+In either case, you can use the `_from_var` method described in the previous chapter to avoid hardcoding the value in the configuration.

+##### Product/engagement/test

 Then, RapiDAST needs to know, for each scanner, sufficient information such that it can identify which product/engagement/test to match.
 This is configured in the `zap.scanner.defectDojoExport.parameters` entry.
 See the `import-scan` or  `reimport-scan` parameters at https://demo.defectdojo.org/api/v2/doc/ for a list of accepted entries.
 Notes:
-    * `engagement` and `test` refer to identifiers, and should be integers (as opposed to `engagement_name` and `test_title`
+    * `engagement` and `test` refer to identifiers, and should be integers (as opposed to `engagement_name` and `test_title`)
     * If a `test` identifier is provided, RapiDAST will reimport the result to that test.
 The existing test must be compatible (same file schema, such as ZAP Scan, for example)
     * If the `product_name` does not exist, the scanner should default to `application.productName`, or `application.shortName`
     * Tip: the entries common to all scanners can be added to `general.defectDojoExport.parameters`, while the scanner-dependant entries (e.g.: test identifier) can be set in the scanner's configuration (e.g.: `scanners.zap.defectDojoExport.parameters`)